 We will acquire our Contribution Properties through the contribution to us by Holmwood of all of the membership interests in the seven single-member limited liability companies that own our Contribution Properties.
-In exchange, our operating partnership will: (i) issue a number of OP Units to Holmwood equal to the agreed value of Holmwood's equity in the Contribution Properties as of the closing of the contribution, divided by \$10.00; assume all of the indebtedness secured by the Contribution Properties and assume Holmwood's corporate credit line.
+In exchange, our operating partnership will: (i) issue a number of OP Units to Holmwood equal to the agreed value of Holmwood's equity in the Contribution Properties as of the closing of the contribution, divided by \$10.00; and (ii) assume all of the indebtedness secured by the Contribution Properties and assume Holmwood's corporate credit line.
 Pursuant to the loan documents, the lenders must consent to the closing of the contribution.
 We have sought the consent of each lender and will not close the contribution until we are in receipt of such consents and the initial closing of this offering has occurred.
-Assuming a closing of the contribution october 31, 2016, the agreed value of Holmwood's equity in the Contribution Properties would be \$ 9,935,000, resulting in 993,500 OP Units being issued to Holmwood and the assumption of an aggregate of \$ 23,506,351 in indebtedness at the contribution Properties and the minute of OP Units to be received by Holmwood and the assumption of an aggregate of \$ 23,506,351 in indebtedness at the properties of the contribution Properties and the value of Holmwood expect with the amortization of the destruction of the destruction of the contribution Properties and the value of the subject of the Silt Property was agreed to be Holmwood's purchase price, and the values of the remaining Contribution Properties were determined by using prevailing market capitalization rates, as determined by our Manager, and the 2016 pro forma net operating income of each remaining Contribution Property.
+Assuming a closing of the contribution on September 30, 2016, the agreed value of Holmwood's equity in the Contribution Properties would be \$ 9,891,000, resulting in 989,100 OP Units being issued to Holmwood and the assumption of an aggregate of \$ 24,800,352 in indebtedness at the contribution closing.
+The value of Holmwood's equity in the Contribution Properties and the number of OP Units to be received by Holmwood each will increase in accordance with the amortization of the debt secured by such properties or interests therein.
+The total purchase price for our Contribution Properties was determined by our Manager and Holmwood.
+By agreement, the value of the Silt Property was agreed to be Holmwood's purchase price, and the values of the remaining Contribution Properties were determined by using prevailing market capitalization rates, as determined by our Manager, and the 2016 pro forma net operating income of each remaining Contribution Property.